jdittrich/userNeedResearchBook/text/allURBook.md

 # Find People

-In user research we want to find out what our users do and how and why  they do it.
+In user research you want to find out what our users do and how and why they do it.
 If we know this, we can design our products accordingly.

 To be able to do research on the »how« and »why« of user’s work, you need to find some users who would like to answer your questions and would show you what they do.